• Skip to primary navigation

 • Advanced Programs For CAPP Students & Graduates

-• tfc-courses-logos_appcApplied Positive Psychology Coaching (APPC) Certification – Enroll Now for October 2023!
+• tfc-courses-logos_appcApplied Positive Psychology Coaching (APPC) Certification – Registration Coming Soon for September 2025!

-• tfc-courses-logos_b3rtBounce Back Better® (B3) Resilience Trainer Certification – Enroll Now for March 2024!
+• tfc-courses-logos_b3rtBounce Back Better® (B3) Resilience Trainer Certification – Enroll Now – Program Starts on March 22, 2025!

-• tfc-courses-logos_cppcCertificate in Positive Psychology Consulting (CPPC) – Enroll Now for February 2024!
+• tfc-courses-logos_cppcCertificate in Positive Psychology Consulting (CPPC) – Registration is Now Closed

 • tfc-courses-logos_fsgFlourishing Skills Group® (FSG) Self-Study Certification Program – Always Enrolling!